LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 Tool specifications and their configurations in LODFlow workflows are described declaratively by a human user without a prescribed schema.
 Such descriptions are however interpretive in that any given tool is subject to having multiple descriptions by different users.
 In contrast to the human-driven descriptions, our work both enables and accelerates the generation of machine-driven Linked Data descriptions of software modules, their components, as well as their configurations to be uniformly created.
-Consequently, this makes it possible to accurately describe and instantiate software experiments that can be reused and compared with unambiguously.
+Consequently, this makes it possible to accurately describe software experiments that can be reused and compared with unambiguously.